The Best Macro Split For Fat Loss: Optimising Your Diet For Your Goal

 - Paul = 2.0g/kg, 160g of protein = 32% of total calories

-So even with the same weight and overall calorie target their macro splits are already different.
+So even with the same weight and overall calorie target, their macro splits are already different.
 But their results will largely be the same.
-Already this is highlighting, a best macro split for fat loss just doesn't exist.
+Already this is highlighting, a best macro split for fat loss doesn't exist.

 Before We Go On, Let Me Prove I'm Not Bullshitting You

-So right about now, you might be a little skeptical of what I'm telling you.
+So right about now, you might be a little sceptical of what I'm telling you.
 After all, you've had it drilled into your for so long that this matters so much.
-I hear you my friend.
+I hear you, my friend.
 And with that said, I'm going to put your mind at ease with a few pictures.

 These are some of my awesome clients who I've helped in the past make huge breakthroughs with their weight and fat loss.
 Trust me when I say, these people were all in the same spot you are right now.
 Confused, overwhelmed and lost.
 Feeling like they'd tried everything, but nothing would ever work.